jianlin-cheng/DeepComplex/README.md

 #Example:
 python contact_predictor.py ./examples/expected_input_file/feat-1A0F.txt /home/rajroy/predict_map_test/
 ```
-The program will provide 2 files one is in rr format and another in matrix format of LxL , where L is the maximum length it can predict which is 500 for now.
+The program will provide 2 files one is in rr format and another in matrix format of LxL , where L is the maximum length of sequence it can predict which is 500 for now.
 ### Testing the inter-chain contact prediction
 The program can be tested using the following script:
 ```